natekim27/JIE-2332-iParametrics/README.md

 ### Bug Fixes
 - Added missing backing data to the Community Details page
 - Make mouse cursor a hand pointer when hovering on table row

+## Version 0.1.0
+### New Features
+- Population dropdown menu on the Community Search page to filter communities by population
+- View all the backing data for a community
+### Bug Fixes
+- CSS alignment fixed for the search bar
+- Duplicated communities bug is fixed